david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
 *16th June 2020*
+Added tests for array, record and recursive functions.
+They all pass.

+For loop is passing now, although the index variable could be modified.
+It appears that spilling works too.

-For loop readonly index variable doesn't work.
+~~For loop readonly index variable doesn't work.
 I wrapped the index token in < > to protect it.
 Unfortunately when we attempt to use it within the loop the symbol cannot be found.
-Similarily the FindEscape module throws an error for the same reason.
+Similarily the FindEscape module throws an error for the same reason.~~

 I have changed the grammar back to the original version were use use the unaltered symbol.